Ethernet

 PHY Mode

-In embedded system designs, there are often scenarios where two chips with MAC controllers (e.g., SoC to SoC, or SoC to Switch) are located on the same PCB and very close to each other.
-Using two PHY chips for interconnection would increase BOM cost, power consumption, and PCB area.
+When two MAC-equipped chips (e.g., SoC-to-SoC or SoC-to-switch) sit on the same PCB, using two PHY chips for interconnection increases BOM cost, power consumption, and PCB area.

 • Traditional Connection: Requires additional components, as shown below.